swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/04-ShareBucket.md

 1. Open a new terminal, and use it to ssh into the instance you started at the beginning of this workshop (AI); if it is unavailable, quickly spin up another instance.
 The specs do not matter.

--Make sure to copy your .pem key (for AI) to your instance (CI).
-This is the private key file that you are using to log in to the instances, i.e. the key pair you generated in step xx.
+- Make sure to copy your .pem key (for AI) to your instance (CI).
+This is the private key file that you are using to log in to the instances, i.e. the key pair you have been specifying with the `-i` option in SSH.
 Be sure to change the permissions as well (chmod 0400 keyname.pem).
 You can use scp to copy it to your new CI instance.
 (You will need the key file in order to communicate (SSH or SCP) with another instance with the same key pair)
--SSH into your AWS instance (AI) from your local machine where you have the text.txt file.
+- SSH into your AWS instance (AI) from your local machine where you have the text.txt file.
--Run the following command to copy the file from your current instance to the other (AI)
+- Run the following command to copy the file from your current instance to the other instance (AI)
 ```bash
 scp -i path/to/key.pem path/to/test.txt ec2-user@<ip-address>:/home/ec2-user/
 ```